-There are a large number of restaurants including Ralph’s Italian Restaurant, the very casual Paesano’s Philly Style Sandwiches With Italian Inspiration and George’s Sandwich Shop at 900 S. 9th.
+There are a large number of restaurants including Ralph’s Italian Restaurant and George’s Sandwich Shop at 900 S. 9th.
 A little further south are the well-known Pat’s King of Steaks at 1237 E. Passyunk Ave. since 1930, and Geno’s Steaks for cheesesteaks and other sandwiches at 1210 S. 9th.

 Rittenhouse Square is always one of my favorite neighborhoods and squares in the city.
 I used to stay at the Barclay Hotel on the north side of the square but it has since been converted to high-end condominiums.
 The square is surrounded by other nice hotels and cafes and restaurants including many with outside seating.
 On Tuesdays and Saturdays during the summer, there is a fun farmers’ market with great local fruits and vegetables.